zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 [Msdiv 25] (#msdiv25) {#msdiv25 .ref .msdiv} (4-8)

 [APZ 25.1] (#apz25 .1) {#apz25 .1 .ref .apz} "In remembrance
-He who is impostable”, 'thus abode, 'is the Nandiya and the home Conscious Conscience, Karma, Revival Revival
+He who is impostable", 'thus abode, 'is the Nandiya and the home Conscious Conscience, Karma, Revival Revival
 The constipation will bring complete demise.
 'Remembrance Facts In four, the name is remembrance.
 The formation of mindfulness in terms of its own (1-8) 4